 For the majority of paternity cases, the 16 genetic marker panel is more than adequate.
 However, special circumstances can require extended testing to obtain a statistically desirable result.

 DNA test results often decide the outcome of a paternity test.
 Paternity test results and conclusions are founded in statistics and probabilities.
 The greater the number of genetic markers examined the greater the strength of the genetic evidence and hence the final result.
 Enough genetic markers must be analyzed in relationship testing to routinely yield a combined paternity index (CPI) of at least 100.
 The industry standard is 16 genetic markers, however the use of fewer markers can yield accurate results.
 The 16 marker technology can achieve a probability of identity of 1 in 40 quintillion, or 1 in 40,000,000,000,000,000,000.

-While a paternity test can performed without the mother, we always recommend including the mother be tested as well.
+While a paternity test can performed without the mother, we recommend including the mother be tested in the event that the alleged fathers are related.
 Including the mother’s sample doesn’t just act as a quality and control step, ensuring the proper child has been sampled, but it also raises the validity of the test.

 Not including the mother’s sample in the test reduces the ability to detect false inclusions.
 A false inclusion means an alleged father is tested and is falsely included as the father when he should really be excluded.
 When the mother is included in the test, the maternal alleles in the child can be accounted for, therefore narrowing down the number of alleles to be examined for paternity by 50%.
 When the mother is not included in the test, the father’s alleles in the child cannot be determined, therefore the father’s alleles have to be compared to every allele the child has.
 This decreases the paternity index at each marker and decreases the overall combined paternity index.